-SDM is a simple, modern, fertility awareness-based method of family planning that was developed and tested by IRH in 2001.
-Based on reproductive physiology, SDM identifies a fixed set of days in each menstrual cycle when a woman can get pregnant if she has unprotected intercourse.
-If the woman does not want to get pregnant, she and her partner avoid unprotected intercourse on days 8 through 19 of her cycle.
+Standard Days Method (SDM) is a simple, modern, fertility awareness-based method of family planning that was tested in an efficacy trial and implementation studies from 2000 to 2012.
+Based on reproductive physiology, SDM identifies a fixed set of days in the menstrual cycle when a person can get pregnant if they have unprotected intercourse.
+Users who want to prevent pregnancy use condoms with their partner or do not have sex on days 8 through 19 of their cycle.

-A woman can use CycleBeads®, a color-coded string of beads, to help track the days of her menstrual cycle and see which days she is most likely to get pregnant.
-She also can use the CycleBeads® app on her smartphone, or CycleBeads Online through any internet connected device.
-CycleTel™ is an SMS (text messaging) service currently being tested in India.
+A user can use CycleBeads®, a color-coded string of beads, to help track the days of their menstrual cycle and see which days are most likely to get pregnant.
+A user also can use the CycleBeads® app on a smartphone (downloadable for free in the Apple and Google Play stores), or a paper-based version.

-Given its ease of use and lack of side effects, SDM appeals to many couples who are not currently using any method and those who are concerned about the side effects or health complications of hormonal methods.
-It also empowers women by helping them learn about their bodies and fertility.
-This family planning method is an important addition to the method mix that brings new users to family planning and helps many couples prevent unplanned pregnancy.
+Given its ease of use and lack of side effects, SDM appeals to many individuals who are not currently using any method and those who are concerned about the side effects of hormonal methods.
+It also supports the user’s agency by learning about their bodies and fertility.
+This family planning method is an important addition to the family planning method mix as it brings new users to family planning who want to prevent unplanned pregnancy.

 How does SDM work (with CycleBeads)?

-CycleBeads®, a color-coded string of beads, facilitates use of the Standard Days Method® (SDM) by helping women track their menstrual cycle and identify their fertile days.
+CycleBeads®, a color-coded string of beads, facilitates use of SDM by helping women track their menstrual cycle and identify their fertile days.
 As described below, each bead represents a day of a woman’s menstrual cycle.

 CycleBeads has a black rubber ring that the woman moves over one bead each day, in the direction of the arrow.
 When the woman starts her period, she puts the ring on the first bead, which is red.
 She continues moving the ring one bead each day of her cycle.
 When the ring is on a dark bead, she is on a day in her cycle when she can have intercourse without getting pregnant.
 When she is on a day represented by the white beads (days 8-19), she may be fertile and could get pregnant if she has unprotected intercourse.
 SDM works well for women who usually have menstrual cycles between 26 and 32 days long.
 Women who have cycles shorter than 26 days or longer than 32 days are not good candidates for this method.
 Also, women who would not be able to avoid unprotected intercourse on the days they might get pregnant are not likely to be successful using this method.